Generic Name: trastuzumab (tras-TOOZ-ue-mab)

 Some MEDICINES MAY INTERACT with Herceptin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Anthracyclines (eg, doxorubicin) or antineoplastic agents (eg, cyclophosphamide) because the risk of heart problems may be increased
+- Anthracyclines (eg, doxorubicin) because the risk of heart problems may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Herceptin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.